RMcAr/dsc-mod-2-project-v2-1-onl01-dtsc-ft-070620/README.md

 ## Objectives
 - Present a model that our audience can easily use and interpret in order to gain information on their property
 - Construct a model with the highest possible R^2 value.
-- Provide recommendations to prospective sellers for them to get a maximum price on their home.
+- Provide recommendations to prospective sellers for them to gain a greater context for the housing market beyond predicting prices.
 ## Data Overview
 Data is collected from Kings County, Washington, from 2014 to 2015.
 We are provided with:
 - Date the home was sold